 Director of Programs

 She is holding a Bachelor of Commerce from Ain Shams University-Egypt, with an additional Master of Arts degree in Heritage conservation and site management from Helwan University and BTU Cottbus-Senftenberg University.
 She worked in Syria, Egypt and Jordan in several cultural heritage management and sustainable development projects.
-She is now working as a Sustainability Evaluation Officer at Sela for vocational training and protection of heritage in Jordan.
+She is working now in the renewable energy sector in Germany.

 Shaker Al Shbib